 What Certification and Renewal Programs are Available?

-All training courses are workplace approved certification programs, so trainees who are able to complete a training course are awarded a workplace approved certificate for first aid, CPR, and AED training, valid for three years throughout Canada.
-Expired certificated can be renewed through refresher courses offered by Kelowna First Aid.
+All training courses are workplace-approved certification programs, so trainees who are able to complete a training course are awarded a workplace-approved certificate for first aid, CPR, and AED training, valid for three years throughout Canada.
+Expired certificates can be renewed through refresher courses offered by Kelowna First Aid.

 What’s the Difference Between Emergency Childcare and Standard Childcare First Aid?

 Two types of childcare first aid courses are available for participants in British Columbia.
 Participants can select either standard or emergency childcare first aid.
 The standard course takes approximately 18 hours to complete and requires two days of training.
 The emergency course takes approximately 8 to 10 hours to complete and is usually completed within one day.
 Topics taught in both classes are relatively similar, however, participants get more time to complete the content in the standard childcare first aid course.
 The reason for the two courses is based on provincial and legislative requirements.
 In British Columbia employees of daycare and childcare facilities are required to be certified in a 8 – 10 hour course which means employees are required to be certified in emergency childcare first aid.
 If a person plans on working in more than one province it is recommended that he or she receive certification in standard childcare first aid which can also be used as a substitute for employers that require emergency childcare first aid.
 Both courses include certification and training in CPR level “B” and in the use of automated external defibrillators (AED).

 High-end Training Facilities

 Kelowna First Aid has several training centers throughout British Columbia.
 All the training centers are easily accessible and within walking distance to public transportation and a number of restaurants.
 The classrooms are also spacious and air-conditioned, because Kelowna First Aid is dedicated to the comfort of its trainees.

 Workplace Approved certified instructors